HagemZ/lisk-builders-challange-cryptopoke/pitch-deck-draft.md

 5. **Cross-Chain Expansion:** Integrate with Ethereum, Binance Smart Chain, and Polygon.
 6. **Guild Wars:** Form alliances for collaborative gameplay and resource sharing.
 7. Cross-Token Collaboration and Flexibility:
-PokeSwap Integration (future plan): Enable seamless swapping between the stable token and other in-game or external tokens.
+PokeSwap Integration (on plan): Enable seamless swapping between the stable token and other in-game or external tokens.

-Collaborate with other token ecosystems to broaden user engagement and economy.
+Collaborate with other token ecosystems to broaden user engagement and the economy.

-Multi-Currency Support (future plan): Allow the stable token to coexist with additional token options as the base in-game currency.
+Multi-Currency Support (on plan): Allow the stable token to coexist with additional token options as the base in-game currency.

 ---